ltrgordon/ltrgordon.github.io/jump-kids/README.md

 # Jump Kids

 A small, modular browser platformer inspired by classic side‑scrollers.
 This version factors the UI (HTML/CSS) and gameplay (JS) into separate files for easier iteration and reuse.
+Gameplay code now uses ES modules for clearer dependencies and easier maintenance.

 ## Overview
 - Canvas‑based runner/platformer with tile collisions and simple entities.